GFialho/points-frontend/README.md

 # Loyalty Points Management Service

 This project is a Next.js application for managing loyalty points.
 It includes various pages for creating projects and managing points.
+The website is available on: https://points-frontend-challenge-gfialho.vercel.app/project

 ## Pages